sanjanapatil8189-collab/orders_report-Looker_Dashboard/README.md

 https://datastudio.google.com/reporting/c5591406-eff2-4daa-b8d9-02442ea2d5dd

 ## Note :
-The dataset used in this project was provided for practice purposes.
+The dataset used in this project was provided.
 My contribution was designing and developing the interactive dashboard in Google Looker Studio.

 ##  Author : Sanjana Patil